 Validating the idea

-I tested the above with 5 anonymous designers from a UX community.
-They found it to be fun for kids.
+I tested the above with 5 anonymous designers from a UX community, who found it to be fun for kids.

-One tester suggested to include plant and animal cells.
-I toyed with the idea for a while, but ultimately thought that adding cells might be too much a cognitive load on kids, and decided to focus on bacteria itself.
-What I did add was information on good bacteria as well.
+One tester suggested to include plant and animal cells….
+I toyed with the idea for a while, but realized that adding cells might be too much a cognitive load on kids.
+So, I decided to focus on the bacteria itself.
+What I did add, was information on good bacteria as well.

 Working with design

-I’m not a UX/UI designer but for the purpose of this case study, I dabbled in the entire exercise to show my thought process and methodology.
-I apologize in advance for any shortfall.
+I’m not a UX/UI designer but for the purpose of this case study, I dabbled in the entire exercise of the design process to show my thought process and methodology.
+I apologize, in advance, for any shortfall.

 ….
-The next step was to think about the visual aesthetics of my content, navigation or interface design.
-At this early stage, I tried to create the experience of the app when finished.
+The next step was to think about the visual aesthetics of my content, navigation and interface design.
+At this early stage, I tried to create the experience of the finished app.

-STYLE & MOOD: I created a mood board from my inspirations to begin the visual process.
+STYLE & MOOD: I created a mood board to begin the visual process.
 I sourced these sample images from Google Images and Pixabay.
 Although some visual design decisions took a different turn later on, the characteristics remained the same.